Breaston: Railway Station

 The first Long Eaton railway station was on Sawley Lane, Breaston.
 First used in 1839, when the line opened, it was the third station on the line west from Nottingham.
 It was originally called Breaston, but the name was changed to Sawley railway station to avoid confusion with nearby Beeston.

 Sport

 Although only a relatively small village, Breaston is home to its fair share of sports teams.

 Football

 Breaston Park FC, founded in 2007, is a child and youth football structure who have various teams at a range of age levels.
 The Club was nominated for, and won, Erewash Sports Club of the Year 2009, and YEL Small Club of the Year in 2011.

 Athletica FC play on Breaston Recreation Ground (in the winter months).

 Cricket

 Breaston Cricket Club, formed in 1836 play on the Soldiers and Sailors Ground, Risley Lane.

 Transport

 HS2

 In early October 2014, reports emerged that Breaston may be the preferred location for the East Midlands Hub High Speed 2 Phase Two railway station, reverting earlier plans to base the station at Toton, Nottinghamshire.
 These plans were ruled out by July 2015.

+Trentbarton runs a bus route named 'Indigo' through the village, connecting it with Derby, Long Eaton and Nottingham up to every 20 minutes Monday to Saturday, every 30 minutes on Sundays and Monday to Saturday evenings, and every hour Sunday evenings.
+Nightbuses also run through until 3am towards Derby and until 4am towards Nottingham.